RudyTurnquest/Active-Directory-Simulation/README.md

   - Domain - mydomain.com
   - Select "OK"
 - Use the admin account when asked about permissions for the domain
+- (After adding to domain, you should receive a prompt "_Welcome to the mydomain domain_"
 - Select "OK" and restart
 #
 # Part 8 (Confirm Internet connection)